By Glen C. Strathy

 To claim a readership exists for AI-generated fiction, respectable numbers of people not personally known by the authors must be willing to buy it.
 While 574 copies is not nothing, divided by 100 titles, it's not much either.
 Maybe better marketing and distribution would lead to higher sales, or perhaps the quality of AI-written fiction is very low, at least for now.

-Of course, human beings have always written and published low-quality fiction.
+As with nonfiction, lots of low-quality fiction has always been published.
 Sales of low-quality fiction are usually poor, but there are exceptions.
 Lots of bad children's and YA books are published and can sell well if backed by a recognizable brand.
 Low-quality erotic stories always have a market.
-Some self-published novelists are good salesmen and, with effort, can convince enough people to buy their books to consider themselves successful.
+Some self-published novelists are good salesmen and, with effort, can convince enough people to buy their books to consider themselves successful, though they seldom become best sellers.
 Plenty of mediocre fan fiction has readers too.

 However, if AI leads to an explosion of low-quality fiction, one would expect profits will become even harder to come by.
 Much as vanity publishers gained a reputation for low-quality books, self-publishers who use AI to write novels may go the same way.

 At the moment, literary magazines and publishers are being flooded with stories written by AI and submitted by "writers" who are hoping for a shortcut to authorship.
 I put "writers" in quotation marks because I'm not sure we can say they are writing these stories themselves.
-Many are simply using an AI to write stories for them and perhaps doing a little editing.
+Many are simply using generative AI to write stories for them and perhaps doing some superficial editing.
+(After all, if you don't want to take the time to write a novel yourself, you're hardly going to put in a lot of time editing either.)

 So far, rather than being excited to purchase AI-generated stories, literary magazines are more bothered by the amount of work it takes to sort through the increased number of submissions and separate the AI-written stories from the human-written stories -- which are the only ones they are interested in publishing.
 If it took a lot of effort to find the gems among the stories submitted by human writers before the invention of AI, it is even more difficult when they are further concealed within a giant haystack of AI-written stories.
 So, for literary magazines, AI has simply raised the cost of publishing.